user:

 To achieve an improvement in health outcomes, the investigative information from the test must result in a change in the management of a subsequent therapeutic service.
 In this sense, the test can only indirectly improve health outcomes and any improvement also needs to be balanced against any harm that the service might cause.
 This purpose defines the need for a codependent technology to be assessed.

-PLAC's role is to determine a reimbursement price for devices funded by private health insurers (consequently, the application processes are separate).
-Devices will not be listed on the Prostheses List until there is a corresponding MBS item for the associated medical service.
+The Medical Devices and Human Tissue Advisory Committee's (MDHTAC) role is to determine a reimbursement price for devices funded by private health insurers (consequently, the application processes are separate).
+Devices will not be listed on the Prescribed List until there is a corresponding MBS item for the associated medical service.

-Will a submission be made to the Prostheses List Advisory Committee (PLAC)?
+Will a submission be made to the Medical Devices and Human Tissue Advisory Committee (MDHTAC)?

-If your application is a MSAC/PL codependent application, a separate Prostheses List application will need to be lodged.
-If you are not lodging a Prostheses List application, please provide comments in the below rationale field.
+If your application is a MSAC/PL codependent application, a separate Prescribed List application will need to be lodged.
+If you are not lodging a Prescribed List application, please provide comments in the below rationale field.

-Please select the PLAC meeting date relevant for this codependent application
+Please select the MDHTAC meeting date relevant for this codependent application

-Please select the most likely PLAC meeting date for your application.
+Please select the most likely MDHTAC meeting date for your application.

 Please provide a rationale for the codependency

-Please outline why the application requires consideration by both PLAC and MSAC.
+Please outline why the application requires consideration by both MDHTAC and MSAC.

-• Is a new MBS item or amendment to a current MBS item required for a medical service associated with the prosthesis (e.g. implantation or removal of the prosthesis)
+• Is a new MBS item or amendment to a current MBS item required for a medical service associated with the medical device? (e.g. implantation or removal of the prosthesis)

-• Has PLAC referred your application to MSAC?
-If so, please provide relevant details of PLAC’s advice and consideration
+• Has MDHTAC referred your application to MSAC?
+If so, please provide relevant details of MDHTAC’s advice and consideration.

 Are there any other sponsor(s) and / or manufacturer(s) that have similar prosthesis or device component in the Australian market place which this application is relevant to?